 Mishawaka is a medium-sized city located in the state of Indiana.
 With a population of 48,261 people and 15 constituent neighborhoods, Mishawaka is the 17th largest community in Indiana.

-Mishawaka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Mishawaka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mishawaka are a mix of both white- and blue-collar jobs.
 Overall, Mishawaka is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mishawaka who work in office and administrative support (14.52%), sales jobs (12.52%), and food service (7.01%).
+There are especially a lot of people living in Mishawaka who work in office and administrative support (14.58%), sales jobs (10.84%), and food service (7.35%).

-The education level of Mishawaka citizens is a little higher than the average for US cities and towns: 24.03% of adults in Mishawaka have at least a bachelor's degree.
+The citizens of Mishawaka are slightly better educated than the national average of 21.84% for all cities and towns, with 23.94% of adults in Mishawaka having a bachelor's degree or advanced degree.

 Mishawaka is a somewhat ethnically-diverse city.
 The people who call Mishawaka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mishawaka residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mishawaka include Irish, Polish, English, and Italian.

 The most common language spoken in Mishawaka is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and German.